 You can download an app and complete a self-guided tour or join in one of the guided options, including a comprehensive history tour and an escapees tour.

-Due to current health restrictions, these tours are not operating, but the self-guided tour is excellent and well worth doing.
+Because of current health restrictions, these tours are not operating, but the self-guided tour is excellent and well worth doing.

 Where: 6-18 John St East Maitland